 One of the most popular events during the holidays is the beloved Middleburg Christmas Parade.
 This parade features horses, hounds, ponies, llamas and more and typically attracts thousands of visitors, so be sure to plan your visit accordingly and early if you’d like to attend.

 Beyond the parade, there are still plenty of festive ways to celebrate the Spirit of Christmas in Middleburg throughout the holiday season.
-The annual tree lighting starts the festive season that will include horse-drawn carriage rides, Santa experiences, wine-paired meals and the Charles Dickens 5K, as well as plays, concerts, gallery exhibits and more.
+The annual tree lighting marks the beginning of a festive season that will include horse-drawn carriage rides, Santa experiences and wine-paired meals, as well as plays, concerts, gallery exhibits and more.
+Visitors can also join Middleburg for the ultimate Charles Dickens Christmas Experience with special Dickens-themed events such as the Dickens of a Dog Show, the Run Like the Dickens 5k two live outdoor performances of “A Christmas Carol,” and much more.

 Holiday Lodging in Middleburg